Robert T. Smith: After discharge

 Smith married Ronni Burkett in July 1965.
 During the late 1960s, he joined the Flying Tiger Line, founded by Robert Prescott, a fellow pilot with the American Volunteer Group, first as Vice President for Industrial Affairs in Washington, D.C. and later as Vice President for the Far East, headquartered in Tokyo.
 He left the Flying Tiger Line and Tokyo in the early 1970s to live and work in Palm Springs, California.

 R. T. and Ronni Smith were divorced in the mid-1970s.
 He returned to the San Fernando Valley, where he wrote and published Tale of a Tiger, based on his original diary entries and several articles for Air Classics.
 He also established a mail-order business, selling his book and color photographs he shot while he was in the AVG and 1st Air Commando Group, including this often reproduced formation shot of the 3rd Squadron Hell's Angels taken on May 28, 1942 near the Salween River along the China-Burma border.

 He died at age 77 (the number he had selected for his first P-40 in the AVG) of lung cancer on August 21, 1995.

-Smith was survived by his sister, June, who died in 2001; three sons, Bradford, Robert, and William; and three grandchildren.
+Smith was survived by his sister, June, who died in 2001; three sons, Bradford, Robert, who died in 2021, and William, who died in 2023; and three grandchildren.